epfl-dslab2020/dslab2020.github.io/final_project/README.md

     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/2018-04.tar.lzma>
     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/metadata.tar.gz>

-The folder contains the actual data [istdaten](<https://opentransportdata.swiss/en/dataset/istdaten>) and the station list data [BFKOORD_GEO](https://opentransportdata.swiss/en/cookbook/hafas-rohdaten-format-hrdf/#Abgrenzung), which you can also get [here](./BFKOORD_GEO)
+The folder contains the actual data [istdaten](<https://opentransportdata.swiss/en/dataset/istdaten>).

+You can also find the station data [BFKOORD_GEO](https://opentransportdata.swiss/en/dataset/bhlist) under HDFS `/data/sbb/stations/bfkoordgeo.csv`.

+The [timetable](https://opentransportdata.swiss/en/cookbook/hafas-rohdaten-format-hrdf/#Abgrenzung) is available on the Open Data Plaftorm Swiss Public Transport.

-Format: the dataset is presented a collection of textfiles with fields separated by ';' (semi-colon).
+Format: the istdaten dataset is presented a collection of textfiles with fields separated by ';' (semi-colon).
 There is one file per day.

 Unfortunately, the full description from opentransportdata.swiss is only provided in German.
 You can use an automated translator ([DeepL](<https://www.deepl.com>) seems to provide a better translation at the time of writing) to get more information, but here are the relevant column descriptions: